 - 2 Tablespoons Simple syrup or agave nectar (or to taste)

 - Optional: zest of lime

-Into a cocktail shaker, mix 3 parts good quality tequila, 2 parts orange liqueur and 1 part lime juice, simple syrup and zest of one lime, if desired.
+- FIll a cocktail shaker with ice.
+Mix 3 parts tequila, 2 parts orange liqueur and 1 part lime juice, simple syrup, to taste and zest of one lime, if desired.
+Shake well.

-Rub a wedge of lime around the rim of a rocks glass.
+- Rub a wedge of lime around the rim of a rocks glass.
 Coat rim with kosher salt.
-Fill with ice.
+Fill glasses with ice.

 - Strain margaritas into glasses and garnish with lime slices.